precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ### Note on the use of `initializeData`

-{% important %}
-`writeBlockVectorData` *after* `initializeData` writes data corresponding to the *end* of the window.
-{% endimportant %}

-In the very first time window of our coupled simulation we have to provide initial data in order to be able to perform linear interpolation.
-We have to call `writeBlockVectorData` *before* `initializeData`.
-This data will be used as initial data for the interpolation.
-If no initial data is provided, only constant interpolation can be applied in the first window, but linear interpolation is still available in later time windows.
+In the very first time window of our coupled simulation we can use `initializeData` to provide initial data for the interpolation.
+If `initializeData` is not called, preCICE uses zero initial data for constructing the interpolant.
+As always, we have to call `writeBlockVectorData` *before* `initializeData`.

 ```cpp
 // no relevant changes for initialization